 3 Kohitātea 2019

-My sister came around with a big bag of clothes that don’t fit her anymore for me to go through before it all goes to the op-shop.
-The dress was in it.
-You can’t really see it in the photo, but I prefer my face to my body, so.
-The material is very light and comfortable.
-I’m trying to get into wearing dresses.
+my sister came around with a big bag of clothes that don’t fit her anymore for me to go through before it all goes to the op-shop. the dress was in it. the material is very light and comfortable. i’m trying to get into wearing dresses.

 A kitten died in excruciating pain after being thrown from a moving vehicle and run over in Taranaki, it has been claimed.

 Julie Adlam spoke to the SPCA about seeing the kitten being thrown from a vehicle on Devon Rd, State Highway 3, near the Mangati Rd intersection.

 The back wheel of the vehicle appeared to clip the tiny animal, which was riddled with fleas, and her pelvis was shattered as she tried to crawl by her front legs across the main road both ways, in a fearful effort to get to safety, Adlam said.

 The kitten was taken to the vet in “excruciating pain” but died before the vet saw her. — Stuff

 i don’t know what it is about kittens. whether they’re being stoned to death by laughing teenagers filming themselves doing it or stomped to death under a man’s boot (also filming himself doing it) or thrown out of vehicles and run over, i just get very upset.

 i might need to cry for awhile, or take a bath, or read a book, or all three. a glass of wine would be good too, but i am trying to drink less wine. i am trying to get into wearing dresses, being more social and drinking less wine. wearing dresses and being social in a world where kittens are thrown from vehicles and die in excruciating pain seems every bit as stupid as it did before i started actively trying to do it.